ronnie-issa/BSC-2/README.md

 - Red Hat Display font replace with Noto Sans Display
 - Make Large Omnis Logo Responsive (Use SVG)
 - Email spam protection plan
+- Navbar logo should scroll to top on homepage or (Reload when on astro)